kubestone/kubestone/docs/index.md

 If you would like to get involved please read the [development guide](devguide.md).

-Issues labelled with '[good first issue](https://github.com/xridge/kubestone/labels/good%20first%20issue)' and '[help wanted](https://github.com/xridge/kubestone/labels/help%20wanted)' are good starting points to join the community.
+Issues labelled with '[good first issue](https://github.com/xridge/kubestone/labels/good%20first%20issue)' and '[help wanted](https://github.com/xridge/kubestone/labels/help%20wanted)' in [Kubestone repository](https://github.com/xridge/kubestone) are good starting points to join the community.

+For long term plans please refer to the [Projects](https://github.com/xridge/kubestone/projects) and [Milestones](https://github.com/xridge/kubestone/milestones) pages.